Health Library

 Circumcision Procedure

-When our urologists perform the circumcision, it is performed on an outpatient basis at the main hospital or the Liberty Campus facility.
-The surgery lasts 45-60 minutes and general anesthesia or spinal anesthesia is used.
+When our urologists perform the circumcision, it is performed on an outpatient basis at the Burnet Campus or the Liberty Campus facility.
+The surgery lasts 45-60 minutes and general anesthesia or or spinal block is used.
 The anesthesiologist will talk to you about which anesthesia / pain control is chosen for your child.
 Our urologists use a "free hand" technique, which is different than the clamp or Plastibell techniques.

 The incision (area that was cut) is closed with either dissolvable sutures or dissolvable sutures and a topical skin adhesive.